discretegames/runmany/README.md

 ### Hardcoded Settings

 A [settings JSON](https://github.com/discretegames/runmany#settings-json) may be placed, indented, before the first section in a .many file.
 It is only used if a custom setting JSON is not otherwise provided as an argument, and only for the .many file it is in.
+As with section content, the indents may be either single tabs or 4 spaces.

 ```text
     {